frenspage/frenspage/README.md

 gm fren, this repo is for your frens.

-This project is based on Next.js using Moralis-API.
+This project is based on Next.js using the Moralis.io-API and the OpenSea API.